 Results: One pig (Supper) weighed 375 and the other pig (Hammy) weighed 400.
 We could have butchered them at a smaller weight, but rumor has it you want the daytime highs to be in the 40s when you’re butchering – we had to wait for Mother Nature to cooperate.

-(Also, you can see in the above picture that a rope is wrapped around the pig’s leg and that is how they are hung.
-We have since learned that S shaped meat hooks, pierced through the hind hocks, are infinitely better.)
+You can see in the above picture that a rope is wrapped around the pig’s leg and that is how they are hung.
+We have since learned that S shaped meat hooks, pierced through the hind hocks, are infinitely better.

 How to Butcher a Pig: Skinning

 After the pigs are scrubbed and weighed, it’s time to skin them.
 We put them on a trailer with a board on either side to act like a cradle.